tstatler/doctools/guides/node/standard/README.md

 execute the start script using `npm start`.
 This feature is only available to standard Node.js applications, not those that use the MVC framework.

-You also need to set your application's port number to 8080.
-You can either add a `service.port` field to your `package.json` file or set the `port` environment variable:
+You also need to set your application's port number using the [acs config command](#!/guide/node_cli_config) to set the `port` environment variable:

     acs config --set port=8080

+Choose a port number that is not in use, such as 8080.
+If the port is in use, the application will fail to deploy.

 See the [NPM documentation](https://www.npmjs.org/doc/misc/npm-scripts.html) on the "scripts" package.json field.